 The Research Paper Title Page

-Also known as a research paper cover page, there is a saying that a properly formatted title page of a paper and a well-crafted abstract can sell any essay of this kind.
+A properly formatted title page and a well-crafted abstract will make your essay sell.
 Since the cover page for a research paper is the first impression that a reader is going to have, it needs extra careful attention.

 The two most commonly accepted formatting styles are the Modern Language Association (MLA) and American Psychological Association (APA).
 However, it is vital to always refer to the requirements set by your institution or instructor first.
 If there are none, then a selection can be made on your own.

 The MLA research paper title page doesn’t require a separately allocated page.
 On the left top corner of your introductory page, you have to state the following things: